joe-legg/nqoisc-cc/README.md

 - Aims to implement the C99 standard.

 ## Compiling
-To compile jcc you will need the following software installed:
+To compile nqoisc-cc you will need the following software installed:
 - The [lemon](https://www.hwaci.com/sw/lemon/) parser generator.
 - flex - lexer generator.
 - gcc.

-Run `build.sh` to build jcc from source.
+Run `build.sh` to build nqoisc-cc from source.

-Currently, jcc does not have a makefile but at some point, I will write one.
+Currently, nqoisc-cc does not have a makefile but at some point, I will write one.

 ## The Instruction Set
 The insruction set is based on [brainfuck](https://esolangs.org/wiki/Brainfuck).